 Existing roadways and intersections are designed mostly to move human-driven cars and trucks.
 Timed signals guide cars safely along the corridor, which is designed to accommodate peak congestion hours.
 There are separate, dedicated turn lanes, each with their own markings.
 As a result, and in order to accommodate pedestrians, refuge spots exist in the middle of each road for pedestrians who cannot make it completely across in one signal phase.
 Land surrounding the road is used largely for parking lots, which accommodate drivers visiting area stores and restaurants.
 At the bottom, there is a frontage road for local access.

 Source: Sohrweide, 2018

 In contrast, AVs have the potential to travel more precisely than human-operated vehicles, so they could allow for more narrow traffic lanes, reduce the number of lanes needed to accommodate traffic demand, and remove the need for medians and reduce signage.
 Roadways in an automated world will be smaller with more efficient right of ways.
-The details can be (Sohrweide, 2018; Lombardo, 2018; Hunt, 2018; ITS International, 2018):
+Details could include the following (Sohrweide, 2018; Lombardo, 2018; Hunt, 2018; ITS International, 2018).

 Lane Size: Lanes today are designed to account for driver wander and human error.
 If lanes were designed to the width of an AV, the lane width could be reduced by 20 percent.